ammolytics/cartridges/README.md

 ## Structure

-For each category above, there is a section within the top-level `cartridges.json` file listing cartridge names, as well as a directory containing separate JSON files for each cartridge.
-These separate JSON files will contain relevant information about the cartridge, according to the format below.
+For each category above, there is a section within the top-level `cartridges.json` file listing cartridge names, as well as a directory containing separate JSON files for cartridges defined by each standardization body (e.g. `saami.json`).
+These separate JSON files will contain relevant information about the cartridges, according to the format below.

 ## Format